nisayrdglll/denemee/README.md

 <pre><code class="bash">AddType application/x-httpd-php .php</code></pre>
 <p>These are just a few examples of customizations you can make in the Apache configuration file to tailor it for PHP.
 Remember to restart the Apache server after making any changes to the configuration file for the changes to take effect.</p>

-<h3>PHP Database Configuration Settings</h3>
+<h3>PHP MySQL Configuration Settings</h3>
 <ul>
   <li>
-    <strong>Database Connection:</strong> To connect to a database, you'll need to provide the necessary configuration settings.
-This typically includes the following parameters:
+    <strong>MySQL Database Connection:</strong> To connect to a MySQL database, you'll need to provide the following configuration settings:
     <ul>
-      <li>Database Host: The hostname or IP address where the database server is running.</li>
+      <li>Database Host: The hostname or IP address where the MySQL server is running.</li>
-      <li>Database Port: The port number on which the database server is listening.</li>
+      <li>Database Port: The port number on which the MySQL server is listening (usually 3306 by default).</li>
-      <li>Database Name: The name of the database you want to connect to.</li>
+      <li>Database Name: The name of the MySQL database you want to connect to.</li>
-      <li>Database User: The username for authenticating with the database server.</li>
+      <li>Database User: The username for authenticating with the MySQL server.</li>
-      <li>Database Password: The password for the database user.</li>
+      <li>Database Password: The password for the MySQL user.</li>
     </ul>
     Here's an example of how you can specify these settings in the Apache configuration file using environment variables:
   </li>
 </ul>
 <pre><code class="apache">
 SetEnv DB_HOST localhost
 SetEnv DB_PORT 3306